QuantEcon/lecture-python-intro/lectures/schelling.md

 In what follows, agents are modeled as [objects](https://python-programming.quantecon.org/python_oop.html).

-Here's an indication of they look
+Here's an indication of their structure:

 ```{code-block} none
 * Data: